Article

 How can you tell if a document is real or fake?

+There are several ways to determine whether a document is genuine or fraudulent.
 In the finance industry, commonly faked identity documents include bank statements, paychecks, IDs, Social Security cards, and insurance policies.
 The typical documents required to apply for loans, credit cards, mortgages, car loans, and insurance.

 Finding alterations in these documents is crucial to determining their authenticity.
 A forged document used to be possible to detect with the naked eye using high-powered magnification.
 Not so much today, thanks to technological advancements.